pH-7/Simple-Java-Text-Editor/README.md

 Or run `java -jar SimpleJavaTextEditor.jar` from the command line

-You can also generate easily a new jar file with the following command in *src/* folder `jar cmvf META-INF/MANIFEST.MF SimpleJavaTextEditor.jar simplejavatexteditor/*.class`
+You can also generate easily a new jar file with the following command when you are in *src/* directory `jar cmvf ../manifest.mf ../SimpleJavaTextEditor.jar simplejavatexteditor/*.class`

 ## LICENSE